Australia ‘deeply disappointed’ China criminally detains man

-CANBERRA, Australia (AP) - Australia’s foreign minister says her government is “deeply disappointed” that a Chinese-Australian writer has been placed in criminal detention in Beijing after six months under house arrest.
+CANBERRA, Australia (AP) - Australia’s foreign minister said on Friday her government was “deeply disappointed” that a Chinese-Australian writer had been placed in criminal detention in Beijing six months after he was taken into custody at a Chinese airport.

-Foreign Minister Marise Payne said on Friday that China had normally notified her government that Yang Hengjun had been taken into criminal detention.
+Foreign Minister Marise Payne said that China had normally notified her government that spy novelist and former Chinese diplomat Yang Hengjun had been taken into criminal detention.

-Payne says in a statement: “The Australian government is deeply disappointed that Australian citizen and academic Dr. Yang Hengjun … has been transferred to criminal detention in China.”
+“The Australian government is deeply disappointed that Australian citizen and academic Dr. Yang Hengjun … has been transferred to criminal detention in China,” Payne said in a statement.

+“The Australian government is concerned by this development in relation to an Australian citizen.
+We will continue to press Chinese authorities for fair and humane treatment, in accordance with international norms,” she said.

 The 53-year-old visiting scholar at Columbia University in New York has been detained since Jan.
-19, when he arrived from New York at China’s Guangzhou Airport with his wife and his 14-year-old stepdaughter.
+19, when he arrived from New York at China’s Guangzhou Airport with his wife Yuan Xiaoliang, and his 14-year-old stepdaughter.

+Yang’s Beijing-based lawyer Mo Shaoping said Yang’s wife received notice on Wednesday that the Ministry of State Security in Beijing transferred him to criminal detention.

+Yang had previously been held under so-called residential surveillance at a designated location.
+This can involve being guarded 24-hours a day with lights on continuously and tortures including sleep deprivation, being tied to a chair or forced to stand for hours.

 Sign up for Daily Newsletters